 The following analyses of Winter Olympic Medals data have gone through several iterations: R Script: I originally performed similar analyses in February 2010.
 It was a simple set of commands where you could see the console output and view the plots.
 LaTeX Sweave: In February 2011 I adapted the example to make it a Sweave LaTex document.
 The source fo this is available on github.
 The following changes were required in order to convert my LaTeX Sweave document into an R Markdown document suitable for processing with knitr and RStudio.
 R code chunks Figures and Tables Basic formatting LaTeX things Import Dataset.
 Splitting and Combining R pdf Graphics.
 Interactive reports in R with knitr and RStudio.
 Citations in markdown using knitr.
 I am finding myself more and more drawn to markdown rather then tex/Rnw as my standard format (not least of which is the ease of displaying the files on github, particularly now that we have automatic image uploading).

 One thing I miss from latex is the citation commands.
 (I understand these can be provided to markdown via Pandoc, but I’d like to simply have to knit the document, and not then run it through pandoc, latex, or another interpreter).
 I’ve taken a little whack at generating in-text citations using knitr and other R tools.
 DOI Approach I’ve put some simple functions in a knitcitations package.
-Library(devtools) install_github("knitcitations", "cboettig") and load the package require(knitcitations) Bibtex Approach Now we can simply read in the bibtex files:
+The functions use the crossref API to grab citation information given a doi, so I don’t have to generate a bibtex file for papers I’m reading, (inspired by the kcite package for Wordpress).
+One can grab my package from github library(devtools) install_github("knitcitations", "cboettig") and load the package require(knitcitations) Bibtex Approach Now we can simply read in the bibtex files: